QuantomTool/Quantom-Tool/README.md

 Join Dc: https://discord.gg/Vn2f3asA7P

-QUantom is a free too use MultiTool with many functions, there is also a paid version of it, join dc for more infos
+Quantom is a free too use MultiTool with many functions, there is also a paid version of it, join dc for more infos

 FELL FREE TOO SCAN IT WITH VIRUSTOTAL